 The rise of virtual banking stems from a convergence of factors.
 Here are four of those factors.

 Higher Interest Rates

-One of the biggest advantages you’ll get with online banking is a slight bump in interest rates for both checking and savings accounts.
-While most traditional banks are currently offering rates ranging from around 0.10% to 0.50%, you can find online checking and savings that feature slightly higher rates of 0.9% to 1%.
-While it doesn’t seem like much, the rates offered by some of the best savings accounts can add up in the long run, especially if you’re keeping a lot of cash in your account.
+One of the typical advantages you’ll get with online banking is a bump in interest rates for checking, savings, money market and CD accounts.
+In fact, many online banks have significantly higher rates than their traditional, branch-based counterparts.
+The rates offered by some of the best online savings accounts can add up in the long run, especially if you’re keeping a lot of cash in your account.

 Another benefit of doing your banking online is that you may be able to save more on fees.
 With a traditional bank, you may be on the hook for a wide range of fees.
 Because online banks tend to have lower operating costs, you typically won’t have to shell out as much for all these little charges.
 Some online banks will also cover ATM fees, regardless of where you make withdrawals.
 Just be sure to read the fine print since you may only get credit for a certain number of transactions each month.

 The great thing about online banks is that they’re always open which means you can access your accounts any time, anywhere.
 You can set up automatic transfers, schedule bill payments or check your balance using mobile banking apps.
 Some online banks even allow you to set up mobile text alerts to help you keep track of payments or notify you if your balance is getting low.
 While many traditional banks offer these same services, they’re not available everywhere which can be a hassle if you need to be able to bank on the go.